iftekmahmud/iftekmahmud.github.io/blog/whois/README.md

 - **Monitor for Changes:** Set up alerts for WHOIS record changes using services like DomainTools to detect infrastructure updates during long-term engagements.
 - **Handle Rate Limits:** Some WHOIS servers impose query limits.
 Use proxy rotation or API-based services to avoid being blocked.

-Conclusion
+## Conclusion

 WHOIS is a versatile tool in penetration testing, offering insights from basic domain reconnaissance to advanced infrastructure mapping and social engineering.
 For beginners, it provides a low-effort way to gather initial intelligence.
-For intermediate and advanced pen testers, it serves as a foundation for correlating data, identifying vulnerabilities, and crafting targeted attacks.
+For intermediate and advanced pentesters, it serves as a foundation for correlating data, identifying vulnerabilities, and crafting targeted attacks.
 By integrating WHOIS with other OSINT and enumeration tools, security researchers can uncover critical details about a target’s digital footprint, making it an indispensable part of any VAPT engagement.